Naval Station, Bremerton, WA

 (LimDu) Jul 1981- Aug 1982

-I was living with my family in Jackson Park, Naval housing near the Naval Hospital, Bremerton and was committing to work by bicycle (Motobecane Mirage, a French road touring bike), riding first to the Seattle / Bremerton ferry and then continuing on on the Seattle side to Todd Shipyard where the USS Reasoner was undergoing overhaul.
-One morning in July 1981, while cycling to work, when I lost control and crashed.
-I landed on my head and elbow and slid on asphalt for some 15 ft.
-Helmets were not in vogue or even required then, but I wore a Skid Lid and believe it may have saved my life, unfortunately, my left elbow was shattered and I went to the Naval Hospital, Bremerton where they performed emergency surgery and they put me back together with 7 pins and a screw.
-After the surgery I was assigned to the Limited Duty Division at Naval Station, Bremerton.
+I was stationed TAD in USS Reasoner (FF-1063) and was living with my family in Jackson Park, Naval housing near the Naval Hospital, Bremerton.
+I committed to work by bicycle, a Motobecane Mirage.
+(A 12 speed French road touring bike) I would first ride to the Seattle / Bremerton ferry, eat a breakfast of fried egg sandwiches brought from home, take a short nap, and then continuing on on the Seattle side to Todd Shipyard where the USS Reasoner was undergoing overhaul.
+One morning in July 1981, while cycling to work, I hit a slick spot in the road and crashed.
+I landed on my head and elbow and slid some 15 feet on the asphalt.
+Helmets were not in vogue or even required, but I wore a Skid Lid and I'm convinced that it saved my life, unfortunately, my left elbow was shattered.
+I went to the Naval Hospital, Bremerton where they performed emergency surgery and put me back together with 7 pins and a screw.
+After the surgery I was assigned to the Limited Duty (LimDu) Division at Naval Station, Bremerton.
 (Now part of NavBase, Kitsap)

-At first my LimDu assignment was at the main desk of the Corpsman barracks of the Bremerton Naval Hospital.
+My first LimDu assignment was at the main desk of the Corpsman barracks of the Bremerton Naval Hospital.
 This bored the puddin' out of me, but it was better than checking ID cards at the Navy Exchange.

-I heard of the new hydrofoil program and that they needed help with their pre-commissioning program so I asked for a change of duty.
+I learned of the new hydrofoil program and that they needed help with their pre-commissioning program so I asked for a change of duty.

-I was assigned to the PHM Mobile Logistic Support Group (PHM MLSG).
+I was re-assigned to the PHM Mobile Logistic Support Group (PHM MLSG).
 The PHM hydrofoils were being built

 by the Boeing Marine Systems in Renton, WA and the MLSG was preparing for crew training and commissioning.
-They had been receiving charts and didn't know what to do with them and, as a QM2, I just walked into the job.
+MSLG had been receiving charts and didn't know what to do with them.
+As a QM2, I just walked into the job.
 Basically I received and set up chart portfolios, assembled navigation pubs and messages in preparation for each boat.
-The boats did not have a navigation department and and Operation Specialists (OS) were cross rated to perform the QM duties, so as each crew arrived I was in charge of cross training personnel.
-Because the PHMs were going to Florida, the crews were from the East Coast and the they knew nothing of Puget Sound.
-I knew Puget Sound well, so I also served as pilot until the crew became proficient and their ship was commissioned.
-I then did it all over again for the next PHM as it was built.
+The boats did not have a navigation department, as such, and Operation Specialists (OS) were cross rated to perform the QM duties, so as each crew arrived I was also in charge of cross training personnel.
+Because the PHMs were going to Florida, the crews were from the East Coast and they knew nothing of Puget Sound.
+I grew up on Puget Sound and knew it well so I also served as pilot until the crews became proficient and their ship was commissioned.
+I then did the whole thing all over again for the next PHM being built.

-I was just a QM2, and thought I was just doing normal stuff.
-I was surprised when I found that I was able to have my PQS signed of through QMC.
-I even had half of my PQS for QMCS signed off.
+I was a QM2 (E-5), and thought I was just doing normal stuff.
+I was surprised when I found that I was able to have all of my PQS signed off through QMC (E-7).
+I even had half of my PQS for QMCS (E-8) and some for QMCM (E-9) signed off!

-With an established league average of 154, I was basically an average bowler, however that week I bowled a 162 average to win my division.
+With an established league average of 154, I was just an average bowler, however that week I bowled a 162 average to win my division.
 That included a 268 high game for the division high game and a 611 series for the division high series.
-I was the only bowler that year to clean sweep the division titles.
+I was the only bowler that year to clean sweep the division titles!

-During the year of LimDu I underwent two major and two minor operations.
-There are still two pins in my left elbow and my will not completely straighten which means I can not perform push ups.
+During the year of LimDu I underwent two major and two minor operations on my elbow.
+There are still two pins in my left elbow and it will not completely straighten out which means I can never attempt push ups or pull ups.

-In Aug 1982 I was released for full active duty and was transfered to USS Durham (LKA-114).
+In Aug 1982 I was released for full active duty and was transferred to USS Durham (LKA-114).

 Return to: